chenyk1990/seistr/README.md

-This is the open-source package for 2D/3D local slope estimation and structural filtering.
+This is the open-source package for 2D/3D local slope estimation and structural filtering

-To the best of our knowledge, this is the first (ever) open-source Matlab package for calculating the seismic slope of an input seismic gather/cube/image and performing structure-oriented filtering.

 Mathematical details can be found in the following reference: